prashgedam/analyses-ecommerce-sales-data-created-interacted-dashboard-using-powerbi/README.md

 # Data Collection and Preparation:
         Import the order and detail tables into Power BI, establishing a relationship between them.
-        Cleanse and transform the data, handling missing values & ensuring consistency.
+        Cleanse and transform the data, handling missing values and ensuring consistency.

 # Dashboard Design:
         Create a visually appealing and user-friendly interface in Power BI Desktop.